pinchih/PCLSegmentedControl/README.md

 # License
 PCLSegmentedControl is licensed under the terms of the MIT License.
-For more details, please see the LICENSE file.
+For more details, please see the [LICENSE Link](https://github.com/pinchih/PCLSegmentedControl/blob/master/LICENSE.md) file.